KxSystems/embedPy/README.md

 ### The foreign datatype

-Python objects which have not been converted to q data are stored as a `foreign` datatype, these contain pointers to python objects in the python memory space, and will display `foreign` when you look at them in the q console or try to view the string representation of them with `.Q.s` or `string`.
+Python objects which have not been converted to q data are stored as a `foreign` datatype, these contain pointers to Python objects in the Python memory space, and will display `foreign` when you look at them in the q console or try to view the string representation of them with `.Q.s` or `string`.

 These objects can be stored just like any other q datatype in variables or as part of tables, dictionary or lists.